Mozambique May 21, May 22, May 26-28, 2023.

 Museum Of Geology.
 A lot of rocks and some nice crystals but little that is amazing.
 100 MM

 Polana Serena Hotel.
-A 5 star hotel built in 1920.
+A 5-star hotel built in 1920.
 Lovely 4 stories.
 Highlights are the great view from the back veranda down to the pool, lawns and ocean, art, and old photos and maps.
 As is my custom, I used the toilet.

 Church of San Antonio de la Polana.
 Don’t miss this architecturally stunning church with 16 triangular buttresses spiralling to a central point.
-Each side has triangular coloured glass window and a strip of glass near the top.
+Each side has a triangular coloured glass window and a strip of glass near the top.
 6 traditional stained glass windows.
-For a Roman Catholic church, it unusually has no Ways of the Cross.
+A Roman Catholic church, it unusually has no Ways of the Cross.
 Enter through the buildings on the NE corner.
 Built in 1962, it seats 600.

 Taqwa Mosque.
-A lovely cream-brick mosque with two minarets, courtyard with 3 light domes, green marble in the portico, column bases, capitals and Mihrab and a central dome with nice windows.
+A lovely cream-brick mosque with two minarets, a courtyard with 3 light domes, green marble in the portico, column bases, capitals and Mihrab and a central dome with nice windows.

 Day 4 Sat May 27

-I had another of my typical walk abouts but started with a long tuk-tuk ride there and back to the zoo.
+I had another of my typical walkabouts but started with a long tuk-tuk ride there and back to the zoo.

 Zoological Garden.
 One of the worst zoos in the world with almost no animals – monkeys, baboons and some crocodiles.
 Certainly not worth the long drive out here and the admission.
 Most zoos are for kids.
 100 MM